olavea/go-go-gatsby-funcjam-21/README.md

 # Ruby's TimeShip

-Ruby Reckless is building TimeShip fueled by gold.
+Ruby Reckless built a TimeShip fueled by gold.
 To save her sister Princess Lizabeth from prison in the Tower of London.
-Using a serverless Gatsby Function.
-You can build your own TimeShip.
+You can build your own serverless Gatsby Function TimeShip.

 1.  **Start developing.**